zapabob/ROCm/docs/about.md

 ## ReadTheDocs

-[ReadTheDocs](https://docs.readthedocs.io/en/stable/) is our frontend for the our documentation.
-By frontend, this is the tool that serves our HTML based documentation to our end users.
+[ReadTheDocs](https://docs.readthedocs.io/en/stable/) is our front end for the our documentation.
+By front end, this is the tool that serves our HTML based documentation to our end users.

 ## Doxygen